ibm-cloud-docs/account/ts_accessing.md

 If your account is still pending, you won't be able to log in to {{site.data.keyword.Bluemix_notm}}.

 After you register for an {{site.data.keyword.Bluemix_notm}} account, you might not be able to log in to {{site.data.keyword.Bluemix_notm}}.
 {: tsSymptoms}

 When you register for an {{site.data.keyword.Bluemix_notm}} account, you receive an email that includes a confirmation link.
 You must click this link to confirm your registration.
+If you don't confirm your registration, your account remains in a pending state.
 {: tsCauses}

 The confirmation email is sent to the email address that is associated with your IBMid.
 Check your inbox and your spam folder.
 If you haven't received the confirmation email, go to the [{{site.data.keyword.Bluemix_notm}} login page](https://cloud.ibm.com/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") and try to log in.
 The following message is displayed:
 {: tsResolve}

 ```
 To complete your registration, check your email.
 Can't find the email?
 Resend
 ```
-{:pre}
+{:screen}

 Click **Resend** to send another confirmation email to the email address that is associated with your IBMid.
 If you still can't complete your registration, contact [{{site.data.keyword.Bluemix_notm}} support](/docs/get-support?topic=get-support-getting-customer-support).